 [back to Wolf Den page]

-Mandy is Khaos' daughter, The Bratling's mother, and was raised for most of her life in a Gorean household, with Gorean values.
+Mandy is Khaos' daughter, mother to one of Khaos' granddaughters, and was raised for most of her life in a Gorean household, with Gorean values.

 She was aware of the fact that her mother was a slave from about the time she was nine until Khaos' reinstatement as a free woman, as she figured it out herself and asked for an honest answer.
 Being of the opinion that children are ready for an answer when they ask a specific question, she was told, "Yes, that's right", when she said, of her mother's 'necklace', "I think that is a collar and I think Owl is your owner".
 She seemed to accept the fact in stride.
 She was, of course, never exposed to any adult activities, or slave discipline, as that wasn't appropriate, and would have blurred the lines of authority in the parent/child relationship.
 She simply accepeted that Owl had the final say in all household decisions, and saw her parents interacting in a loving manner, with one deferring, and never any arguing or yelling or other similar drama.